panzerdp/dmitripavlutin.com/content/posts/2019-07-30-concise-arrow-functions/index.md

 greetDestruct(race); // => "Jupiterians, Welcome!"
 ```

-The only parameter of the function uses destructuring `{ who }` to access the object's property who.
-In this case you must also wrap the destructuring in parenthesis: `({ who })`.
+The only parameter of the function uses destructuring `{ who }` to access the object's property `who`.
+In this case, you must wrap the destructuring in parentheses: `({ who })`.

 ### 2.3 No parameters

-When the function has no parameters, you must keep the parenthesis as well:
+When the function has no parameters, you must keep the parentheses as well:

 ```javascript
 const greetEveryone = () => {